Animal Protection Bills to Watch in Massachusetts – 2019-2020 Legislative Session

 An Act Banning the Retail Sale of Cats and Dogs in Pet Shops (H.800 and S.175) would prohibit the sale of puppies, kittens, and rabbits in pet shops unless made available in partnership with an animal shelter or rescue organization.
 Pet shops typically acquire their dogs and cats from inhumane commercial breeding facilities, often called “puppy mills” or “kitten mills.”
 Pet stores are a preferred sales outlet for puppy mills because they allow the cruelty at the mills to remain hidden from consumers.

 Sponsored by Senator Patrick O’Connor and Representative Natalie Higgins.
-Referred to the Joint Committee on Municipalities and Regional Government.
+Referred to the Joint Committee on Consumer Protection and Professional Licensure.
 Public hearing held on July 22, 2019.

 Promote Alternatives to Animal Use in Cosmetic and Other Product Testing